Matthias Mieves

 Matthias David Mieves (born 30 December 1985) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.

 Early life and education

 Mieves was born 1985 in the West German town of Zweibrücken.
 On a scholarship of the Hans-Böckler-Stiftung, he studied business administration.

 Political career

 Mieves was elected directly to the Bundestag in 2021, representing the Kaiserslautern district.
 In parliament, he has since been serving on the Health Committee and the Committee on Digital Affairs.
 In this capacity, he is his parliamentary group's rapporteur on digitizing Germany's health system.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Mieves was part of the SPD delegation in the working group on health, led by Karl-Josef Laumann, Stephan Pilsinger and Katja Pähle.